facebookresearch/CParser/README.md

   This option is enabled by default (use `-Znopass` to disable) and indicates that the output of `lcpp` is going to be reprocessed by a C preprocessor and compiler.
-  When this feature is enabled,
+  This option triggers the following behavior:

-  * the `#pragma` and `#ident` directives are copied verbatim to the output,
+  * The preprocessor directives `#pragma` and `#ident` are copied verbatim into the output file.
-  * the `#include` directives are copied to the output when the included file cannot be found in the provided search path,
+  * When the included file cannot be found in the provided search path, the preprocessor directive `#include` is copied into the output file.
-  * preprocessor directives prefixed with a double `##` are copied verbatim to the output with a single `#`.
-This is useful for `#if` directives that depend on symbols defined by unresolved `#include` directives.
+  * Preprocessor directives prefixed with a double `##` are copied verbatim into the output file with a single `#` prefix.
+This feature is useful for `#if` directives that depend on symbols defined by unresolved `#include` directives.

 - `-std=(c|gnu)(89|99|11)`